jdhitsolutions/PSWorkItem/functions/private/readme.txt

-This folder contains private module functions.
+This folder contains private helper functions for module commands.